hugabuglab/hugabug_lab/_posts/2020-07-02-example-post-3.md

 ---
-title: Place Holder
+title: Our group webpage was updated!
-tags: none
+tags: GroupNews
-author: bztong
+author: Bangzhuo Tong
 member: none
 ---
-For now, just a place holder for future news
+Our group webpage was updated, feel free to give feedback to Ben!